jasonyu1996/anvil/README.md

 eval $(opam env) && dune build  # or for release build: dune build --release
 ```

-This will set up the Anvil compiler locally.
+This will set up the AnvilHDL compiler locally.

 For global installation, you can run: